When to worry about ALT levels?

 How will your doctor evaluate your elevated ALT? (in detail):

-The following are the expected approach that your doctor takes to search for the cause of elevated ALT.
+The following are the expected approach that your doctor will take to search for the cause of elevated ALT.

 |Viral Hepatitis||Your doctor will do a blood test to screen for Hepatitis B and Hepatitis C virus infection.|